 • Type of input channel - here select type and range of input channel.
-Setting must correspond with the way of its connection to input terminals.
-It is possible to change if needed.
-If binary input or input RS485 (if installed) is selected, several following selections can differ.
+It is possible to choose from actually installed input module or from RP input module on different channel or Interchannel recalculation.
 Interchannel recalculation is specific type of input channel.
 By means of it is possible to acquire values as sum, difference or other combination of measured values from two another input channels: